TuringLang/MCMCTempering.jl/README.md

 ![Output of the above code, illustrating the target and tempered targets for PT](docs/tempered_densities.png)

+We can see that as we more severely temper the density, it approaches a uniform distribution, something most MCMC samplers find trivial to traverse.

 ```julia
 # Next, we acquire a standard, non-tempered sample
 chain = AbstractMCMC.sample(model, sampler, 1_000_000, chain_type=MCMCChains.Chains)